-A short walk from other Ohio City breweries like Great Lakes Brewing Company, this location is a must-visit.
-Originally opened in 2014, they now also boast a tasting room in Columbus and Cincinnati.
+A short walk from other Ohio City breweries like Great Lakes Brewing Company, this location is also a must-visit.
+Originally opened in 2014, they now also boast tasting rooms in Columbus and Cincinnati.

-If you’re a fan of sours, you’ll love Platform’s creations that come from its own sour beer making facility.
-Enjoy a pint on their patio at this casual, laid back place.
+If you’re a fan of sours, you’ll love Platform’s creations that come from its own sour beer making facility (Phunkenship, which now has its own tasting room on Sackett Ave.).